Rolling Stone's 100 Greatest Artists of All Time: List statistics

 In both versions of the list, the top three positions are held by the Beatles, Bob Dylan, and Elvis Presley; rounding out the top ten were (in descending order): the Rolling Stones, Chuck Berry, Jimi Hendrix, James Brown, Little Richard, Aretha Franklin, and Ray Charles.

 In 2011, Rolling Stone published a revised edition of the list, with position changes from the 27th position onward.
 The position of 68 artists was unchanged, and 20 had fewer than two rank changes.
 The only significant position change was Carl Perkins, who dropped 30 ranks in the 2011 listing.
 The updated list also featured artists not present in the original, including Pink Floyd #51, Queen #52, Metallica #61, Creedence Clearwater Revival #82, Jay-Z #88, Tom Petty #91, R.E.M. #97, and Talking Heads #100.

 In the 2011 list, several artists were removed from the greatest 100, including Louis Jordan #59, Etta James #62, N.W.A #83, Miles Davis #88, Ricky Nelson #91, Martha & The Vandellas #96, Roxy Music #98, and Lee "Scratch" Perry #100.

 The list consists primarily of American or British artists who sold well in America, as well as the following: AC/DC (Australian, with several British-born members), the Band (Canada/US), Bob Marley (Jamaica), Joni Mitchell (Canada), Lee "Scratch" Perry (Jamaica; only in the 2005 list), Carlos Santana (Mexican by birth, naturalized American), U2 (Ireland, with two British-born members), and Neil Young (Canada).

 Most artists on the list were active in the 1960s and 1970s.

+Out of both lists, Dr. Dre (as a solo artist) and Lee “Scratch” Perry are the only ones not to be inducted into the Rock ‘n’ Roll Hall of Fame.